-Many people don’t learn the subject of money at an early age while they are kids and some of them even find themselves reaching adult age without knowing the tips and secrets that revolve around money.
-The use of money games for kids has been one of the best ways to entertain family as well as teaching your kids the tricks that revolve around the money matters.
+Why are money games for kids important?
+Well, the fact is that too many people do not learn about money and how to handle their finances while they are kids, and some of them even find themselves reaching adulthood without knowing the basic tips and secrets about money.
+The use of money games for kids is one of the best ways to entertain the family, as well as to teach kids the fundamental tricks regarding money and domestic finances.

-I don´t want to talk about Monopoly here, everybody know this classic already, the following are 11 great video, online, or board games, which incorporate basic skills in the financial topics for your kids while they have a lot of fun.
+I do not want to talk about Monopoly here, everybody already knows this classic.
+However, the following are 11 great video, online, or board games, which incorporate basic financial topics and help children develop financial skills while having fun;

 11 Exciting Money Games For Kids

-1. Wuzzit Trouble (8 years and up) – is a free video game (and app) for everyone to play.
-While helping the cute little Wuzzit characters break free it helps develop mathematical conceptual thinking skills.
-For kids to learn mathematics it´s best to combine it with action, just the same as explaining how to ride a bike won’t help them learn to ride – they have to actually get on the bike and have a go.
+1. Wuzzit Trouble (8 years and up) -is a free video game (and app) for everyone to play.
+While helping the cute little Wuzzit characters to break free, it helps children to develop mathematical reasoning skills.
+For kids to learn mathematics, it is better to combine it with action, just the same as explaining how to ride a bike will not help them learn to ride it- they have to actually get on the bike and try to ride.

-2. Awesome Island (10 years and up) – This is an award winning online simulation which introduces kids to all aspects of investment finance, including credit, debt, salary, investments, and philanthropy.
-It will expose your kids to all aspects of money, long term goal setting and understanding the consequences of poor financial decisions.
+2. Awesome Island (10 years and up) – This is an award winning online simulation game which introduces kids to all aspects of investments and finances, including credit, debt, salary, investments, and philanthropy.
+It will expose your kids to all aspects of money, long term goals setting and understanding of the consequences of poor financial decisions.

-3. Warren Buffets Secret Millionaires Club – teaches the basic of good financial decision making and some of the basic lessons of starting a business.
-It’s an animated series of 26 short online episodes, but also provides some online games like:
+3. Warren Buffets Secret Millionaires Club – teaches the fundamentals of good financial decision-making and some of the basics for starting a new business.
+It is an animated series of 26 short online episodes that also provides some online games like:

 - Number Blaster – where kids can test their addition skills and reflexes.